 Free streaming services like PrimeWire might seem very attractive, as thousands of movies and TV series are freely available.
 There are some disadvantages, however, among them the following:

 - Services like PrimeWire are illegal in most countries.
-This can lead to users getting fined.

 Just like 123movies or Putlocker, PrimeWire is not allowed in most cases.
 Because there is a difference between streaming and downloading, many people think that streaming is legal.
 However, both forms of piracy are illegal.
 The reason is that, even though streamed content disappears from your device after watching, you are still infringing copyright laws by not paying the creators.

 Moreover, the tactic used by PrimeWire is to be a hub for content that is streamed from several different locations on the (deep) web.
 The problem is that none of those sources are legitimate.
 This means that authorities could prosecute you for breaching copyright law, if this is illegal in your country.
-For more information on how countries prosecute illegal downloading, read our article on the rules and fines involved in downloading.
+For more information on how countries fight illegal downloading, read our article on the rules and fines involved in downloading.

 If you are caught downloading or streaming a copyrighted movie or TV series, you can be fined quite heavily.
 For example, fines for piracy in Germany can go as high as a thousand euros or more.
 In the US you could, in theory, get a fine of hundreds of thousands of dollars, or even five years of jail.
 In practice, extreme penalties like the latter probably won’t happen often, but being careful never hurts.
 See below for an overview of the situation in a lot of countries: